comp-physics/RBC3D/install/readme.md

     * `1.
 Install`
     * `2.
 Provide the absolute path for an existing license file.`
     * `Please type a selection or License file name or port@hostname: /storage/coda1/p-sbryngelson3/0/sbryngelson3/RBC3D/packages/mkl-licenses/l_GVJ78MLJ.lic`
-      * Via another terminal move into the `RBC3D/packages/mkl-licenses/` directory and issue `pwd`
+      * Via another terminal window, move into the `RBC3D/packages/mkl-licenses/` directory and issue `pwd`
       * Use the location + `l_GVJ78MLJ.lic` for the file name
     * `2.
 Install the software without using RPM database (root password not required).`
     * `Enter`